jonahlewis4/Thinking-Tanks/docs/wii-play.md

 0x91D027E4 = enemy 4 poisition y (float)
 6344 bytes between enemy tanks

-0x91CFAB8B = number of remaining enemies
+0x91D27EFF = number of enemies at start of level load 0x91CFAB8B = number of remaining enemies
     The game tracks this number.
 If it reaches 0, the level is won.